-Where we were and what was the likely outcome?
+Where we were and what what was likely outcome?

-The family present as protective and acting appropriately to manage the needs of all children in the home however, J may have struggled with expressing emotions or feeling rather burdened by his caring role without support.
+The family present as protective and acting appropriately to manage the needs all children in the home however, J may have struggled with expression emotions or feeling rather burdened by his caring role without support.